Nintendo Switch: Distribution

 Unlike previous Nintendo home consoles, the Switch is region-free.
 This allows players to use cartridges or downloaded content from any part of the world, with the exception of Chinese game content which can only be played on Switch units manufactured for that country.
 Nintendo recommends using the appropriate regional eShop for digital purposes for obtaining the best post-purchase support if needed.
 Nintendo opted to go region-free to reduce the amount of workload and cost to both themselves and developers in having to manage two or more regional certification processes and different ROM cartridge production pathways for those regions.
 Further, eShop purchases, while still tied to the Nintendo Account, are not tied to the specific Switch console, as was the case for previous Nintendo hardware.
 Once the user re-registers their account to a Switch, they have access to download all previous purchases; however, a user can only have their account registered on one console at a time, and downloaded software tied to an account cannot be used if that account is not registered to the device.
 With the console's 6.0.0 system update, alongside the launch of the Online service in September 2018, a user can play games that they have purchased from the eShop on a second Switch console, though requiring continuous online connection and other restrictions.

-The Switch does not use optical discs, and does not have native backward compatibility with software from any previous Nintendo console.
-The Switch is also not backwards compatible with other digital titles from previous consoles.
+The Switch does not use optical discs, and as such does not have native backward compatibility with software from any previous Nintendo console.
+The Switch is also not backward compatible with other digital games from previous consoles.

-Emulated versions of games from previous Nintendo systems are offered through eShop and the Nintendo Switch Online service, although the blanket Virtual Console brand used for these releases on Wii, Wii U, and 3DS has been dropped.
-In February 2017, Kimishima said that the Switch is powerful enough to emulate titles from previous Nintendo consoles.
+Emulated versions of games from previous Nintendo systems are offered through eShop and the Nintendo Switch Online service, although the blanket Virtual Console brand used for these releases on Wii, Wii U, and 3DS has been dropped in favor of Nintendo Classics.
+In February 2017, Kimishima said that the Switch is powerful enough to emulate games from previous Nintendo consoles.